New York is latest state to legalize recreational marijuana

 New York joins at least 15 other states that have legalized recreational marijuana, including neighboring New Jersey.
 Voters moved to legalize recreational and medical use of marijuana in South Dakota in November, though it is currently being challenged in the state’s Supreme Court.

-Opponents of legalization include law enforcement organizations and groups representing parents.
+Opponents of legalization include law enforcement organizations and groups representing parents, who are concerned legalization will encourage marijuana use among children and lead to more traffic accidents caused by impaired drivers.

 “We are in the midst of the COVID-19 pandemic, and with the serious crisis of youth vaping and the continuing opioid epidemic, this harmful legislation is counterintuitive,” several organizations wrote in an open letter earlier this month.

+Supporters who hope legalization will reduce illegal sales say it’s already easy for young adults to access marijuana and that there’s no clear link between marijuana legalization and impaired driving accidents.

 New York officials plan to conduct a study that will examine the extent that cannabis impairs driving, and whether it depends on factors like time and metabolism.
+The law also allows state police to receive sales revenue to train more officers as “drug recognition experts,” though University at Buffalo professor R. Lorraine Collins said there’s no evidence those experts can tell whether someone’s high or not.

 The new law allows cities, towns and villages to opt out of allowing adult-use cannabis retail dispensaries or on-site consumption licenses by passing a local law by Dec.
 31, 2021, or nine months after the effective date of the legislation.
 They cannot opt out of legalization.